Frequently Asked Questions

 Pediatric Use: There is insufficient information to recommend dosage adjustment for pediatric patients younger than 18 years of age with cIAI and cUTI with eGFR 50 mL/min/1.73m2 or less.
 ZERBAXA is not recommended in pediatric patients who have an eGFR 50 mL/min/1.73m2 or less.
 Pediatric patients born at term or pre-term may not have an eGFR of 50 mL/min/1.73m2 or greater at birth or within the first few months of life.

-For full safety information on ZERBAXA, please see Prescribing Information.
+For full safety information on ZERBAXA, please see Prescribing information.

 Renal dosing adjustments for adult patients (18 years and older) with cIAI and cUTI with CrCl 50 mL/min or lessa,b